Cassette Vision: Accessory

-In the same year as the launch of the Cassette Vision, Epoch released a Light Gun to go with the Big Sport 12 games.
-The cartridge contains a collection of 12 games, including 4 that required the use of the light gun.
-The gun connects to the console via the AUX connector.
-This is the only accessory available for the Cassette Vision and therefore the only peripheral that use the AUX connection.
+In the same year as the launch of the Cassette Vision, Epoch released a light gun to go with the Big Sports 12 game.
+The cartridge contains a collection of twelve games, including four that required the use of the light gun.
+The gun connects to the console via the aux connector.
+This is the only accessory available for the Cassette Vision and therefore the only peripheral that use the aux connection.
 This connector was later removed when Epoch released the Cassette Vision Jr, a trim down version of the Cassette Vision, making the Gun incompatible with that version of the console.

 Technical specifications

+Epoch decided to capitalize on the NEC uPD77xx chipset, as they had already used to develop games on this platform (TV Baseball and TV Vader).
+To achieve this, Epoch decided to put the CPU (μPD777C or μPD778) directly in the cartridge while the shell of the console would only contain the power supply, the controls and the NTSC video and sound generation hardware.